Local KPZ behavior under arbitrary scaling limits: Proofs

 where $\bar{f}_\ve$ is the local average defined in equation \eqref{localavg}. \end{cor} \begin{proof} Since $f_\ve$ starts from an all zero initial condition, it follows that $\ee(f_\ve(t,y))$ does not depend on $y$.
 Thus,

 Since the noise variables have mean zero,

 Using the above two displays and Lemma \ref{step1}, we get the desired inequality. \end{proof}

 Our next goal is to show that $\phi(u)-\bar{u}$ grows at least quadratically in the distance of $u$ from $\bar{u}1$ when $\phi(u)-\bar{u}$ is small enough.
-We need two technical lemmas. \begin{lmm} We have $\nabla \phi(0) = (2d+1)^{-1}1$. \end{lmm} \begin{proof} It follows from \cite[Lemma 3.1]{chatterjee21b} that the coordinates of $\nabla \phi(0)$ sum to $1$.
+We need two technical lemmas. \begin{lmm} Under the assumptions on $\phi$ from Section \ref{modelsec} (specifically, symmetry, equivariance under constant shifts, and differentiability), it follows that $\nabla \phi(0) = (2d+1)^{-1}1$. \end{lmm} \begin{proof} It follows from \cite[Lemma 3.1]{chatterjee21b} that the coordinates of $\nabla \phi(0)$ sum to $1$.
 By symmetry, the coordinates are equal.
 This proves the result. \end{proof} \begin{lmm} Let $\hess \phi(0)$ denote the Hessian matrix of $\phi$ at the origin.
 Then the diagonal entries of $\hess \phi(0)$ are all equal, and the off-diagonal entries are also all equal.
 If $q$ denotes the common value of the diagonal entries, and $r$ denotes the common value of the off-diagonal entries, then $q + 2d r = 0$.
 Moreover, $q$, $r$, and $q-r$ are nonzero. \end{lmm} \begin{proof} The symmetry of $\phi$ ensures the equality of all diagonal entries of $\hess \phi(0)$, and also the equality of all off-diagonal entries.
 Next, for $t\in \rr$, let $g(t) := \phi(t1)$.
 By the equivariance property, $g(t) = \phi(0)+t = t$, and hence $g''(t) \equiv 0$.
 On the other hand, simple calculation using solely the identity $g(t) = \phi(t1)$ shows that $g''(0) = 1\cdot \hess\phi(0)1$.
 Therefore, we get $1\cdot \hess\phi(0)1 = 0$, which is the same as~$q+2dr = 0$.
 By the nondegeneracy assumption, at least one of $q$ and $r$ is nonzero.
 But then, the identity $q+2dr = 0$ implies that both of them must be nonzero.
 Consequently, $q-r = 2dr - r = (2d-1)r$ is also nonzero. \end{proof} Armed with the above lemmas, we are now ready to prove the following key fact.
 The proof uses the assumption of strict Edwards--Wilkinson domination. \begin{lmm} There exist $M>0$ and $c>0$ such that if $\phi(u) -\bar{u} \le M$, then

 \end{lmm} \begin{proof} Suppose that the claim is not true.
 Then for any positive $M$ and $c$, there is some $u$ such that $\phi(u)-\bar{u} \le M$, but $\phi(u)-\bar{u} < c |u-\bar{u}1|^2$.
 For each $n$, find such a point $u_n$ for $M= c = 1/n$.
 Since $\phi(u_n) \ge \bar{u}_n$ (by Edwards--Wilkinson domination), this implies that $\phi(u_n) - \bar{u}_n \to 0$ and